What we know about Nick Reiner, son of Rob and Michele Reiner

 Reiner was charged with two counts of first-degree murder in connection with his parents’ deaths, the Los Angeles County District Attorney’s Office announced Tuesday.
 He also faces a special allegation that he used a knife during the killings.

 The charges carry a maximum sentence of life in prison without possibility of parole or the death penalty.
-District Attorney Nathan Hochman said prosecutors have not decided whether they will seek the death penalty in the case.
+District Attorney Nathan Hochman said prosecutors have not decided whether they will seek the death penalty.

-Reiner is being represented by prominent defense attorney Alan Jackson, who told CNN on Tuesday that it wasn’t clear when his client would make his first court appearance.
+Reiner is being represented by prominent defense attorney Alan Jackson.
+Nick Reiner appeared briefly in court Wednesday and was ordered held without bail pending an arraignment, scheduled for January 7.

 While the news of the Reiners’ deaths sent shockwaves through Hollywood, it’s also placed renewed focus on Nick Reiner’s background and previous struggles with addiction.
 Here’s what we know: